-The University of Montana Student Conduct Code (https://www.umt.edu/student-affairs/community-standards/) promotes honesty, integrity, accountability, rights, and responsibilities associated with constructive citizenship in UM's campus community.
+The University of Montana Student Conduct Code promotes honesty, integrity, accountability, rights, and responsibilities associated with constructive citizenship in UM's campus community.
 The code describes expected standards of behavior for all students, including for academic conduct and general conduct, and clearly outlines students' rights, responsibilities, and the campus disciplinary processes for adjudicating alleged violations.